 1956 Steinway M — Restoration

-Built in 1956, this Steinway M grand piano arrived at our dedicated piano workshop in a challenging state - the original action had seized up with verdigris, rendering the instrument virtually unplayable.
+Built in 1956, this Steinway M grand piano came to us in a challenging state - the original action had seized up with verdigris, rendering the instrument virtually unplayable.
 Over the course of eight weeks, every component of the action was addressed in a comprehensive restoration encompassing key rebushing, full keytop replacement, new hammers with hammer shanks and flanges, new wippen assemblies, and a complete restring with new tuning pins and strings.
 The result is a piano that plays and responds with the precision and warmth that only a properly restored Steinway can deliver.

 The 1956 Steinway M arrives at our dedicated piano workshop, ready for the extensive work ahead.

 The original action, with the restored keyboard already in place below.
-Decades of use is evident in the worn felt and weathered components.
-The depressed keys correspond to the hammers temporarily removed and sent to a specialist for duplication - a necessary first step before the full action replacement could begin.
+The depressed keys correspond to the hammers temporarily removed and sent to a specialist for duplication.
+This is a necessary first step before the full action replacement could begin.

 The newly rebushed and rekeytoped keyboard with the action stack temporarily removed.
 Fresh white acrylic keytops and new ebony black keys bring the keyboard back to its original elegance.